Brendan Johnson

 Brendan Van Johnson (born June 24, 1975) is an American attorney who served as the 40th United States Attorney for the District of South Dakota.
-He is the son of former U.S. Senator Tim Johnson and currently is a partner at Robins Kaplan LLP, a business litigation group.
+He is the son of former U.S. Senator Tim Johnson and currently is a partner at Robins Kaplan LLP, where he serves as the Chair of the Firm's National Business Litigation Group and Member of the Firm's Executive Board.
+In 2024, Johnson was recognized as one of America's Top 200 Lawyers for his litigation work and representation of Native American tribes.

 Early life and education

 Johnson is the second son of United States Senator Tim Johnson, and his wife, Barbara (née Brooks) Johnson.
-Though his family originates from the Dutch city of Johnson, Brendan himself was born in Vermillion, South Dakota.
-He moved with his family to Washington, D.C. after his father was elected to Congress in 1986.
+He was born in Vermillion, South Dakota, and moved with his family to Washington, D.C. after his father was elected to Congress in 1986.
 In high school, he received all district honors in football and excelled as a wrestler.
 As a wrestler, he was known as "Magic Hips" and "Silver Lightning."

 He later returned to Vermillion to attend the University of South Dakota where he was selected for the Harry S. Truman Scholarship.
 Brendan went on to attend the University of Virginia School of Law where he was president of the Student Bar Association and a member of the Raven Honor Society.

 Early career

-Johnson moved to Hill City, South Dakota, after graduating from law school to serve as a judicial law clerk to the Honorable Karen Schreier Chief Judge of the United States District Court for the District of South Dakota.
-He later moved to Minnehaha County, South Dakota and became a prosecutor for that county.
+Johnson moved to Hill City, South Dakota, after graduating from law school to serve as a judicial law clerk to the Honorable Karen Schreier, Chief Judge of the United States District Court for the District of South Dakota.
+He later moved to Minnehaha County and became a prosecutor for that county.
 In this capacity he prosecuted a number of cases, including the case of an individual who received two life sentences without parole and 145 years in state prison for the attempted murders of two Sioux Falls Police Officers.

-Johnson later became a partner in the law firm known as Johnson, Heidepriem, Janklow, Abdallah and Johnson.
+Johnson later became a partner in the law firm of Johnson, Heidepriem, Janklow, Abdallah and Johnson.